 If there’s one thing we’ve despised from the very beginning, it’s Irani Cafes.
 We’ve never really cared for the food, the staff are generally rude and many of them pretend to be closing down but never actually do.
 We’re probably going to get a lot of flack for being Bombay based food writers who don’t like Irani Cafes, but at least admitting something that everyone knows is true but can’t say out loud is rather liberating.
-Don’t get me wrong, they do have some redeeming qualities, like being reasonably priced and not yet being turned into Starbucks.
+Don’t get us wrong, they do have some redeeming qualities, like being reasonably priced and not yet being turned into Starbucks.

 There is one Irani Cafe that managed to win us over, but it isn’t your stereotypical Irani; it’s 2 years old, not 200.
 They call it Cafe Irani Chaii.
-We were startled because some had the brilliant idea of taking the positive aspects of Irani Cafes like their undeniable charm and adding in little things like good service and excellent food.
+We were startled because someone had the brilliant idea of taking the positive aspects of Irani Cafes like their undeniable charm and adding in little things like good service and excellent food.
 The result; one of the nicest breakfasts we’ve had in a long while.

 On the surface, Cafe Irani Chaii is one of the cutest little places we’ve ever seen.
 We’ve been to some disgustingly adorable places before, but this was a bit different; nothing about it seemed to come across as inauthentic.
 Whoever designed it did one hell of a job, we really felt like we were in an Irani Cafe, without having to worry about a hundred year old wooden beam falling on our heads.
-Now the food;
+Now, the food:

 As someone who’s been eating at Irani Cafe’s for as long as I can remember, I have to admit the food you get at Cafe Irani Chaii is identical to the food you’d get at any other Irani, except that it’s a lot better.
-If you’re the type of person who has the time for luxuries like breakfast you should really check it out;
+If you’re the type of person who has the time for luxuries like breakfast, you should really check it out.

 Mutton Kheema (Half)